 The tiger salamander goes through a gilled aquatic larval stage, then metamorphoses and transforms into adult air-breathing landforms.
 However, under certain circumstances, the larva does not go through metamorphoses, retain the gills and aquatic habitat but become sexually mature.

 - It is the best example, Axolotl larva is aquatic, consisting of gills.

-- The larva develops gonads, lays eggs, and attain large size.
+- The larva develops gonads, lays eggs, and attains a large size.
 On the other hand, the Ambystoma is terrestrial and does not possess gills.

-- In the beginning, the axolotl larva was considered as separate genera.
+- In the beginning, the axolotl larva was considered separate genera.

 - The metamorphosis of axolotl larva can be induced by reducing the water level.

 Proteus and Necturus: They are permanently found in neotenous forms.
 These retained the larval features.
 Proteus and Necturus reproduce sexually like mature animals.

 The exact cause and significance of neoteny are not exactly understood.
 The metamorphosis is affected by the environment in several ways:

 - The abundance of food, temperature, or insufficient iodine may cause the failure of metamorphoses and retention of larval features.